Data Connections

 Keep the default namespace

-Create the Kubernetes Data Source
+Create the Kubernetes data source

-1. Open DigiUsher App.
+1. Open the DigiUsher app.

-2. Go to Connectors which is grouped under System.
+2. Go to Connectors, grouped under System.

 3. Click Add Source.